fgeezo/WordFinder/README.md

 Example Console:

-Find words with: est\n
+Find words with: est

-antidisestablishmentarianism\n
+antidisestablishmentarianism

-antidisestablishmentarian\n
+antidisestablishmentarian

-disestablishmentarianism\n
+disestablishmentarianism

-disestablismentarianism\n
+disestablismentarianism

 disestablishmentarian

 ...

 Find word with: 1

 Now sorting from shortest to longest.

 Find word with: 2

 Now sorting from longest to shortest.

 Find word with:

 All words contain "est" in them, regardless of their position